 The tensor algebra construction created, from each -module , a "minimal" -algebra .
 In other words, beginning from the additive operation in and the -scaling on , it created a structure that also had an internal multiplication (compatible with those structures).
-The universal property formally encoded the "minimality" of the construction, in that all -module morphisms from to -algebras "lifted" to -algebra morphisms from There were no additional properties imposed on other than those required to have an -algebra.
+Our universal property formally encoded the "minimality" of the construction, in that all -module morphisms from to -algebras "lifted" to -algebra morphisms from There were no additional properties imposed on other than those required to have an -algebra.
 In particular, the -algebra was not guaranteed to be commutative (and rarely ever is).

 Can we modify our construction so that the -algebra we obtain is also commutative?

-The desired universal property
+A desired universal property

 As with the tensor algebra functor, there is a functor from the category of -modules to the category of commutative -algebras.
 It is analogous to any free construction and the tensor algebra construction, in that it is left adjoint to a forgetful functor:

-(Primary) Universal property of the symmetric algebra
+A universal property of the symmetric algebra

 Let be the forgetful functor from the category of commutative -algebras to the category of -modules.
 Then there is a functor together with a natural bijection